The interstate transfer of prisoners

 Prisoners can only be transferred to and from countries that have signed the relevant international bilateral treaties (e.g. the Council of Europe’s Convention on the Transfer of Sentenced Persons (1983)).
 Before a transfer takes place, it must be approved by the Australian Government, the government of the foreign country, and by the prisoner.

 Certain conditions need to be satisfied for a transfer to or from Australia to take place.
 First, there must be at least six months of the prisoner’s sentence remaining (or one year for some countries).
-Second, neither the prisoner’s sentence nor conviction is subject to The review of the decision of a lower court by a higher court.
-If an appeal is successful, the higher court can change the lower court’s decision..
-Third, the prisoner’s A criminal act prohibited by state or commonwealth criminal law.
-An offence is either a summary offence (minor) or an indictable offence (serious). is also an offence in the country they wish to transfer to.
+Second, neither the prisoner’s sentence nor conviction is subject to appeal.
+Third, the prisoner’s offence is also an offence in the country they wish to transfer to.